Shoprenter/sr-api-docs/development/api/12_acquiring_an_access_token.md

 To make authenticated requests to the API using an access token:

-- Use the API2 base URL for the specific shop:
+- Use the API2 URL for the specific shop:
   `https://{shopName}.api2.myshoprenter.hu/api/`

 - Include the access token in the `Authorization` header of each request, using the Bearer scheme: